mikehouse/Design-Patterns-in-Swift/Design Patterns in Swift/Design Patterns/Creational Patterns/Singleton/README.md

 @end
 ```

 Now we got rid of race condition, but we got redundant lock.
 It is redundant because after object creation we have no needs for synchronized data access anymore.
-As you might already now locking the shared data to make it thread safe is very expensive operation, and it will heavily hit our application performance.
+As you might already know locking the shared data to make it thread safe is very expensive operation, and it will heavily hit our application performance.

 Let's talk about `Singleton` design pattern itself.